moaburke/DiceGame/README.md

 3. **Win or Lose**: If the sum of the rolled dice equals 12, you win.
 If the sum is more than 12, you lose.
 4. **Game Results**: After each round, the game will display the dice values, sum, and the current win/loss count.
 5. **Exit the Game**: To quit the game, enter `q` at any prompt.

+## Example

+Welcome to dice game 12.
+You must roll 1-3 dice and try to get the sum of 12 ...

+Enter which dice you want to roll [1,2,3](exit with q): 1
+4 0 0 sum: 4 #win: 0 #loss: 0
+Enter which dice you want to roll [1,2,3](exit with q): 2
+4 3 0 sum: 7 #win: 0 #loss: 0
+Enter which dice you want to roll [1,2,3](exit with q): 3
+4 3 6 sum: 13 #win: 0 #loss: 1
+You lost!

+Next round!

+Enter which dice you want to roll [1,2,3](exit with q): 3
+0 0 6 sum: 6 #win: 0 #loss: 1
+Enter which dice you want to roll [1,2,3](exit with q): 2
+0 2 6 sum: 8 #win: 0 #loss: 1
+Enter which dice you want to roll [1,2,3](exit with q): 1
+2 2 6 sum: 10 #win: 0 #loss: 1
+You neither won nor lost the game.

+Next round!

+Enter which dice you want to roll [1,2,3](exit with q): q
+Results:
+#win: 0
+#loss: 1
+Game Over!